-Our goal is to explore these theoretical constraints among the observables within this class of models and their implications for the distribution of theoretically allowed values of $\cos\delta$.
-The analysis is predicated on the nontrivial assumption that such models can provide a correct description of the observable lepton mixing parameters, as well as important additional assumptions of specific {\it ansatzes} regarding the probability distributions of the model parameters, as might emerge, {\it e.g.}, from a landscape picture or other possible ultraviolet completions of these models, though we remain agnostic as to their origin.
-For concreteness, we consider both independent distributions and conditional probability distributions, using global fit data for the mixing angles to inform these {\it ansatzes}.
-We use the global fit results from neutrino oscillation experiments as reported by the NuFIT collaboration~\cite{nufitweb} and summarized in Table~\ref{tab:1}.
+This paper is structured as follows.
+In Section~\ref{sec:background}, we describe the class of models considered and set up our approach.
+The results are shown in Section~\ref{sec:approach2}.
+We summarize and conclude in Section~\ref{sec:conclusions}.
+Throughout this work, we use the global fit results from neutrino oscillation experiments as reported by the NuFIT collaboration~\cite{nufitweb} and summarized in Table~\ref{tab:1}.
 Indeed, we will see that the great precision of the measurement of the reactor angle $s^2_{13}$ significantly simplifies the analysis and provides nontrivial constraints on the feasibility of this set of models in predicting distributions for the remaining mixing parameters that are in reasonably good agreement with the data.

-This paper is structured as follows.
-In Section~\ref{sec:background}, we provide an overview of the class of models under consideration.
-In Section~\ref{sec:approach1}, we consider the implications of the assumption that the model parameters have independent distributions and describe the resulting predictions for the probability distributions of the observable mixing parameters.
-Next, we instead assume that the probability distributions of the model parameters are conditional probability distributions, in Section~\ref{sec:approach2}, as this allows for a greater optimization of the match of the model predictions to the experimental observables.
-We present our summary and outlook in Section~\ref{sec:conclusions}.